hannahdesmond/mastery-curriculum/chapter6/README.md

 The last thing I'll do is _refactor_: tidy up my code so it's as good as it can be.

 > Your code will be judged according to how readable and consistent it is.
-Refactoring is a huge field that we'll focus on a lot during the course.
-It's worth building the basics in here.
+Refactoring is a key skill that we'll focus on a lot during the course.
+It's worth building the basics here!

 I'm going to use several pieces of syntactic sugar to tidy up my code, so it's more readable.
 The first is to use Ruby's shorthand for creating strings: `"hello"` is syntactic sugar for `String.new("hello")`.